 Poultry in Sustainable Food Systems

 People need healthy protein.
 According to the U.N.
 FAO, poultry meat will provide one-third of global meat production for 10 billion people by 2050.
-As per capita income increases, people often choose to consume more meat and other animal derived products; in fact, meat consumption is considered an indicator of high quality of life.
+As per capita income increases, people often choose to consume more meat and other animal-derived products; in fact, meat consumption is considered an indicator of high quality of life.

 In developing countries, people need safe, healthy proteins, and poultry meat is a dense, highly-digestible protein.
 In the U.S., where protein and meat are abundant, many people are interested in poultry as a lean meat.

 Some poultry companies purposefully engage their customers and consumers.
-For example, one company meets with growers, customers, consumers, and other stakeholders on an annual basis (ex.
-Animal Care Summit 2022) to tour facilities, hear guest speakers, and learn together.
+For example, Perdue Foods, Inc. meets with growers, customers, consumers, and other stakeholders on an annual basis to tour facilities, hear guest speakers, and learn together.
+See Perdue Animal Care Summit.
+Perdue has held the Summit annually since 2015 and has posted many useful videos about engagement.
 It is important to advocate for all those in the supply chain, including growers, chicken catchers, and plant workers.
-Telling stories can help build community.
-Feed the Dialog is an example in NC.
-Increasingly, social media also helps people make connections and build community.

 Sustainable food systems are aligned with the needs of communities and their populations.
 Ex.
 In cities, where human populations are dense, large-scale intensive production systems may be needed to feed people.
 In rural areas, more extensive systems can be used.